Calomel: History

-J. Annesley was one of the first to write about the differering effects of calomel when taken in small or large doses.
+J. Annesley was one of the first to write about the differing effects of calomel when taken in small or large doses.
 Through experimentation on dogs, Annesley concluded that calomel acted more like a laxative on the whole body rather than acting specifically on the vascular system or liver as previous physicians believed.
 In 1853, Samuel Jackson described the harmful effects of calomel on children in his publication for Transactions of Physicians of Philadelphia.
 He noted that calomel had harmful effects causing gangrene on the skin, loss of teeth, and deterioration of the gums.
-On May 4, 1863, William A. Hammond, the United States’ Surgeon-General, stated that calomel would no longer be used in the army as it was being abused by soldiers and physicians alike.
-This caused much debate in the medical field, and eventually led to his removal as Surgeon-General.
+On May 4, 1863, William A. Hammond, the United States' surgeon-general, stated that calomel would no longer be used in the army as it was being abused by soldiers and physicians alike.
+This caused much debate in the medical field, and eventually led to his removal as surgeon-general.
 Calomel continued to be used well into the 1890s and even into the early 20th century.
-Eventually calomel’s popularity began to wane as more research was done, and scientists discovered that the mercury in the compound was poisoning patients.
+Eventually calomel's popularity began to wane as more research was done, and scientists discovered that the mercury in the compound was poisoning patients.

 Calomel was the main of the three components of the pill number 9 of the British army during the First World War.